Hard-Song/PMF-CPI/README.md

 ## Brief introduction

 Here we present a sequence-only and pretrained multi-functional model for compound-protein interaction prediction (PMF-CPI) and fine-tune it to assess drug selectivity.
 PMF-CPI can accurately predict different drug affinities or opposite interactions toward similar targets, recognizing selective drugs for precise therapeutics.
-The code is implementation on PyTorch.
+For compound feature extraction, we referred to the code from [GraphDTA](https://github.com/thinng/GraphDTA).
 Relevant Materials can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1CwSIIR3vjAU7OVJkTg5DdwB50D3xRNwg?usp=share_link).

 In this repository, we provide datasets for different tasks of classification and regression.
 The overview of our CPI prediction  is as follows: